mikaelhg/pxspec/README.md

 a bunch of [PX data files](https://github.com/search?q=AXIS-VERSION+KEYS+extension%3Apx&type=Code), and [PXWeb code](https://github.com/statisticssweden/PCAxis.Core/blob/master/PCAxis.Core/Parsers/PXFileParser.vb).

+Please also see my sister projects [px2csv-go](https://github.com/mikaelhg/px2csv-go) and [px2csv-java](https://github.com/mikaelhg/px2csv-java) for parsers which can convert a PX file of hundreds of megabytes into a CSV file in just one second, and using a fixed amount of memory, a few megabytes.

 ## PX file parse process

 Our objective is to be able to open, parse, and process a PX file of multiple